Hollywood Squares: Episode status and reruns

 The 1986–1989 syndicated series aired as part of USA Network's afternoon game show rerun package from September 11, 1989, to June 25, 1993.
 This version has not been seen on television since USA stopped airing them.

 The 1998 syndicated series has been rerun on Game Show Network in the past, and every season except one (including the final season) has been carried by the network over the years.
 Episodes were also rerun on GameTV in Canada.
+In July 2023, a Hollywood Squares channel was added to Pluto TV, featuring episodes from the final two Bergeron seasons.
+The channel was removed from the lineup in March 2025.